pmborg/WoMA3Dengine/README.md

 	- Moon Phase (based of realime date)<br>
 	- Calculate Moon Distance<br>
 	- Calculate moon Elevation, taking into account atmospheric refraction<br>
-calculate Moon Ecliptic Latitude, Ecliptic Longitude and Azimuth<br>
+	- Calculate Moon Ecliptic Latitude, Ecliptic Longitude and Azimuth<br>

 (later will be used to re-create more real astro positions)